You are welcome at DWU!

 Where Our International Students are From

 We welcome students from all over the world!
-Here are just a few countries that students are coming from: Argentina, Brazil, Mexico, Panama, Ecuador, Ghana, Uganda, Canada, South Africa, Ireland, England
+Here are just a few countries that students are coming from: Columbia, Brazil, Russia, Peru, Mongolia, Germany, Canada, Ireland, England

 Ready to apply?
 Here is what you need to do to enroll at DWU.